Willy Messerschmitt: Nazi Germany and World War II

+In 1925, Messerschmitt befriended Theodor Croneiss, a World War I fighter ace and the older brother of his test pilot Carl Croneiss.
+Theo Croneiss was director of an air sports club that was front organisation for the Reichswehr, at the time when Germany was forbidden from maintaining an air force due to the Treaty of Versailles.
+Messerschmitt was negotiating with a potential financier to equip his M17 with an engine, going as far as preparing to waive his patent rights to secure funding.
+Croneiss interrupted and instead offered 4,000 Reichsmarks to Messerschmitt, which he accepted.
+The motorised M17 would soon win a prize of 10,000 Reichsmarks.

-The ties that Messerschmitt had formed with leading Nazis Rudolf Hess and Hermann Göring (through Theo Croneiss) saved him from sharing the fate of Milch's other great enemy, Hugo Junkers.
+The establishment of the RLM by the Nazi government in 1933, headed by Milch, led to a resurgence in the German aircraft industry and the resurrection of BFW.
+Messerschmitt, collaborating with Robert Lusser, designed the flagship product of the relaunched company.
+This was a low-wing four seater monoplane called the Messerschmitt M37, but better known by its later RLM designation of Bf 108.
+The following year, Messerschmitt incorporated many advanced design features of the Bf 108 into the Bf 109 fighter.
+Messerschmitt was able to form ties with leading Nazis Rudolf Hess and Hermann Göring (through Croneiss) which saved him from sharing the fate of Milch's other great enemy, Hugo Junkers.
 To stay in business in the face of Milch ensuring that he would get no government contracts, Messerschmitt had signed agreements with Romania for sales of the M35 and a transport plane, the Messerschmitt M 36.
 When Milch learned of this, he publicly denounced Messerschmitt as a traitor, and the Gestapo was sent to question him and other BFW officials.
 Probably due to Croneiss' intervention, no further action was taken.